-ACIP recommends use of COVID-19 vaccines within the scope of the Emergency Use Authorization or Biologics License Application for the particular vaccine.
-Interim ACIP recommendations for the use of COVID-19 vaccines can be found at www.cdc.gov/vaccines/hcp/acip-recs/.
+COVID-19 vaccines are recommended for use within the scope of the Emergency Use Authorization or Biologics License Application for the particular vaccine.
+ACIP recommendations for the use of COVID-19 vaccines can be found at www.cdc.gov/ vaccines/hcp/acip-recs/vacc-specific/covid-19.html.